arunasurya/bisqtransifex/transifexadmin.md

     - [Translator Documentation](translatordocumentation.md)
 - Moderate three major communication channels: #transifex Slack channel, announcements in Transifex, Bisq forum.
 - Keep general information on [Transifex](https://www.transifex.com/bisq/bisq-desktop/settings/) up-to-date to inform new translators.
+- Keep track of issues on Transifex and coordinate the process of addressing these issues.

 ### Secondary